GameDevHQ-Official/Monster-Management/README.md

 ### 1. Set Up Project

 - Create a new C++ project and set up your development environment.
-- Include necessary headers (`<iostream>`, `<string>`, `<limits>`).
+- Include necessary headers (`<iostream>`, `<string>`).

 ### 2. Define Variables

-- Define arrays to store monster names and their attributes (Speed, Attack Power, HP Level, Defense).
+- Define a 1D array to store monster names.
-- Define variables for the number of monsters, highest and lowest values for each attribute.
+- Define a 2D array to store monster attributes (Speed, Attack Power, HP Level, Defense).

 ### 3. Initialize Arrays

-- Initialize the arrays to store a fixed number of monsters (e.g., 30 monsters).
+- Initialize the arrays to store a fixed number of monsters (e.g., 5 monsters).

 ### 4. Find Highest and Lowest Attribute Values